calebpromoore-creator/RTL-SDR-Project/README.md

 NFM (Narrowband Frequency Modulation) This is the mode I used.
 This was used for the ISS and Meteor Satellites I set the bandwidth to 140k for the the Meteor satellites and 25k for the ISS.
 Turned off the squelch setting to reduce noise/interference In the source tab: turn off AGC, change the sample rate to 2.048 MSPS, change the sampling mode to quadrature sampling, turn on offset tuning, RF Gain should be 35-40 dB, Correction should be around 10-15 ppm or -5 to -15 ppm This largly depends on where the signal is on it's pass.
 The red line is where your signal is and you want to line it up with the black one, this can be done with correction.
-The correction has to be adjusted throught the pass.
-This is to avoid the noise spike and get a clean/clear signal, and turn on the correct IQ setting.
+Due to the doppler effect, the frequency needs to be slowly adjusted throughout the pass.
+At the beginning, I start at 137.914 and then shift to 137.912 and 137.910.
+I tone the frequency in increments of 2 to keep the signal strong.
+This is also to avoid the noise spike and get a clean/clear signal, and turn on the correct IQ setting.
 When using the Tracking DDE client, make sure you setup the satellite settings and and check the desired satellite and use the SDR# driver to connect to the satellite and track it in real time.

 When going for a satellite pass I typically check the date, time, and elavation of the desired satellite.